jensonp/project-steam-engine/backend-deep-dive-fixed.md

 PGPORT=8080
 ```

 This documents the six environment variables the backend requires.
-The `STEAM_API_KEY` is obtained from [Valve's developer portal](https://steamcommunity.com/dev/apikey).
+The `STEAM_​API_​KEY` is obtained from [Valve's developer portal](https://steamcommunity.com/dev/apikey).
 The `PG*` variables follow the libpq convention (PostgreSQL's C client library), which means tools like `psql` also recognize them natively.
 Note that `PGPORT` defaults to 8080 here (non-standard; PostgreSQL's default is 5432) — this suggests the developer's local Postgres instance runs on a custom port.

-### 1.4 `jest.config.js`
+### 1.4 `jest.​config.​js`

-**File**: `backend/jest.config.js`
+**File**: `backend/​jest.​config.​js`

 ```js
 module.exports = {